cppug/cppug-hackathon-2025/complete-rules.md

     </ul>

     <h3>📺 Community & Promotion</h3>
     <p>This event brings together Calgary's growing Power Platform community to build real solutions that could help local businesses.
-Portions of the event will be livestreamed to help promote the Power Platform community and showcase local innovation.
-Event highlights will be shared afterward to acknowledge our venue partner Platform Calgary and showcase community achievements.</p>
+Portions of the event may be livestreamed to help promote the Power Platform community and showcase local innovation.
+Event highlights will be shared afterward to acknowledge community achievements.</p>

     <p>Our goals are to foster learning, encourage collaboration, showcase Power Platform capabilities, and have fun!</p>